 Using encrypted access tokens in Azure with Microsoft.Identity.Web and Azure App registrations

-This post shows how to use encrypted access tokens with Azure AD App registrations using Microsoft.Identity.Web.
+This post shows how to use encrypted access tokens with Microsoft Entra ID App registrations using Microsoft.Identity.Web.
 By using encrypted access tokens, only applications with access to the private key can decrypt the tokens.
 When using encrypted tokens, you can prevent access tokens data being used or read by such tools as https://jwt.ms or https://jwt.io and prevent the payload claims being read.

 Posts in this series